ubc/wp-experience-api/readme.txt

 == Changelog ==

+= 1.0.2 =
+* changed verb for commented statements from created to commented

 = 1.0.1 =
 * fixed bug found where statements are invalid if site tagline is left blank.
 Now it will dispay 'n/a' for empty website taglines.
 * updated readme formatting